 “Yes.
 Seriously.
 If they kill you, you’ll die for real.
 You’ll get sent to heaven, and you won’t be able to come back.
 It might not sound like that big of a deal, but it really will be.
 You’re gonna love this new life!“

 “Hell yeah I am!
 I can’t wait to get started!”

-“The infernals can’t harm you while you are in a sanctuary, and they can’t torment you, either.
+“The demons can’t harm you while you are in your body.
+The Servants of the Dark are absolutely forbidden from harming humans physically.
 Just as you can create positive emotions, they can create negative ones…fear, anger, depression…these are the tools of the Darkness.
-They will use those tools to try and make you hurt yourself, just as they do with humans.
-You’ll protected against the Darkness while you’re on hoy ground.”
+They will use those tools to try and make you hurt yourself, just as they do with all humans, but they can’t physically harm you.
+Of course, you’ll still be susceptible to human damage, but at least you’ll protected against the Darkness.“

 “This.
 Is.
 So.
 Freakin awesome!!!
 When do I start?”

 “Right now.
-One of my other celestials, Michael, will be here soon to teach you how to fight with a sword.
-The infernals already know about you, and they’ll want to take you out before you can learn anything, but you’ll be safe with Michael.
+Michael will be by tomorrow to start teaching you how to fight with the sword.
+Until he gets there, stay human.
+The Servants already know about you, and they’ll want to take you out before you can learn anything.
+But you’ll be safe with Michael.
 No demon is stupid enough to attack him.
 He *is* the archangel of battle, after all.”
 The Goddess grinned, and Lori couldn’t help but grin back.

 “So what do I do?
 I mean, what’s my purpose?”